epfl-ada/ada-2024-project-skibidata/README.md

 The recommender systems are then compared with metrics such as RMSE or MAE when possible.
 Otherwise we will compare the order of recommendations with the actual ratings given by a user.

+## Data Story
+The data story can be found [here](https://ada.wuhrmann.art/).
+Don't hesitate to play with the demo and to come back to us if you have any questions.
+Our contact informations are at the end of the data story.

 ## Contribution of each member to the project
-- _Vincent_ : collaborative filtering
+- _Vincent_ :
-- _Mayeul_ : some visualization
+- _Mayeul_ :
-- _Arthur_ : the final website that will integrate our different recommendation systems
+- _Arthur_ :
-- _Alex_ : content-based filtering
+- _Alex_ :
-- _Corentin_ : finishing the cleaning and exploratory data analysis as well as working on the hybrid recommendation system
+- _Corentin_ :

 ## Organization of the Github
 Our Github is organized as follows: